roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

 2. In the left-side navigation pane of the ACK console, choose **Marketplace** \> **App Catalog**.

-3. In the upper-right corner of the App Catalog page, enter ack-ai-installer into the search bar and click the search icon.
-Find and click **ack-ai-installer**.
+3. In the upper-right corner of the App Catalog page, enter ack-ai-installer into the search bar, click the search icon, and then click the **ack-ai-installer** card.

-4. On the App Catalog - ack-ai-installer page, select a cluster in the Deploy section to deploy ack-ai-installer and click **Create**.
+4. On the App Catalog - ack-ai-installer page, select the cluster where you want to deploy ack-ai-installer in the Deploy section and click **Create**.

     After ack-ai-installer is installed, you are redirected to the details page of ack-ai-installer.
 You can view the plug-ins of ack-ai-installer.